rishavanand/hasura-telegram-cricket-score-bot/README.md

+# Docs in process.
+Do not deploy now.

 # Building a Telegram Bot on Hasura

 This tutorial is about getting a telegram bot to run on Hasura as quick as possible.
 This bot is also integrated with API from cricapi.com.
 Each command will have a description telling you what it does and also be sometimes accompanied by screenshots so that you know you are heading in the right direction.